DAVE SCOTT - Founder/Program Director/Adult Lead Instructor

 MIKKI SCOTT - Director of Operations

 After 17 years in the Hospitality/Travel industry, Mikki has switched gears to help her husband pursue his dream of running Earth Native Wilderness School.
 As the Director of Operations, Mikki oversees many of the school's business operations including web design, registration, promotion/advertising, accounting and more.
-Born and raised in Colorado, Mikki has found her true home in South Austin with her wonderful husband, Dave Scott, and two beautiful children.
+Born and raised in Colorado, Mikki has found her true home in South Austin with her wonderful husband, Dave Scott, and their two beautiful children.